 April was National Poetry Month, and this year, it marked the fourth annual high school poetry contest, in which high school students are invited to submit an original poem inspired by one from the Granger’s database.
 The contest has grown each year and is open to high schools everywhere, regardless of whether that school subscribes to the database.
 Submissions have even come from international schools, such as Robert College, an independent high school in Istanbul, Turkey.
 The winning poems receive a prize of books published by Columbia University Press and its distribution partners, both for the student and the school’s library.

-One of this year’s winners, the remarkable “Firelight,” by Katherine Vandermel of Bergen County Academies, was inspired by “Song of Napalm” by Bruce Weigl:
+One of this year’s winners, the remarkable “Fire in Song,” by Katherine Vandermel of Bergen County Academies, was inspired by “Song of Napalm” by Bruce Weigl:

 Or: the white cottage next door,

 the one with the boy.
 The blossom of

 You can read the rest of Katherine’s poem, as well as the other winning poems for the 2020 competition at The Columbia Granger’s World of Poetry Online.

 The 2020 winning entries are:

 - “Firelight, ” by Katherine Vandermel of Bergen County Academies, inspired by “Song of Napalm,” by Bruce Weigl